 Domestic violence can be defined as any abusive, violent, coercive, forceful, or threatening act or word inflicted by one member of a family or household on another.

-In the state of Montana, a person is charged with domestic violence if they cause bodily injury, negligently cause bodily harm with a weapon or threatens a household member that creates a reasonable fear of bodily injury.
+In the state of Montana, a person is charged with domestic violence if they cause bodily injury, negligently cause bodily harm with a weapon or threaten a household member by creating a reasonable fear of bodily injury.

 If domestic violence occurs within a household, a victim may file a temporary protection order that will require a person who was charged with domestic violence to stay away from and make no contact with the victim.
 A temporary protection order may turn into a permanent protection order if the physical and emotional damages are severe enough.

 Attorney for Domestic Violence Cases in Helena, MT

 If you are facing charges for domestic violence in Helena or anywhere else in Montana, contact Greg Beebe, an experienced criminal defense attorney at Beebe Law Firm.
 Greg Beebe is an aggressive and experienced attorney who is familiar with Montana's domestic violence laws and is ready to represent you.
 Related criminal charges include child abuse, witness tampering, and tampering with a communication device, or